Oppo Reno2: Camera

-The OPPO Reno2 has a 16MP shark fin style pop-up selfie camera in the front and four cameras on the rear.
-A 48MP main camera with 1/2.0 senor and f/1.7 aperture, a 13MP telephoto lens with 1/3.4 sensor and f/2.4 aperture, an 8MP wide angle lens with 1/3.2 sensor and a 2MP mono lens The company claims that the OPPO Reno2 has advanced Ultra Steady Video stabilization which can help take clear footage when on the move, it supports telescopic view with 5x hybrid and 20x digital zoom, and it can capture scenes in the night with Ultra Dark Mode.
+The Oppo Reno2 has a 16 MP shark fin style pop-up selfie camera in the front and four cameras on the rear.
+A 48 MP main camera with 1/2.0 senor and f/1.7 aperture, a 13 MP telephoto lens with 1/3.4 sensor and f/2.4 aperture, an 8 MP wide angle lens with 1/3.2 sensor and a 2 MP mono lens The company claims that the OPPO Reno2 has advanced Ultra Steady Video stabilization which can help take clear footage when on the move, it supports telescopic view with 5x hybrid and 20x digital zoom, and it can capture scenes in the night with Ultra Dark Mode.